It’s January and I’m not overwhelmed with toys.

 If you try your own Epic Toy Cleanout, come back and let me know how it goes!
 I love hearing from my readers.
 Comment below, email Christina@gathering-joy.com, or JOIN the CONVERSATION in our Facebook group.

 And if you liked this post, be sure to Share it! 🙂

 Playsilks and peppermints,

-Join the Clutter to Cash Challenge Starting April 1!
+Enroll in my FREE COURSE: The Clutter to Cash Challenge!
 I will guide you through cleaning out your whole house and selling the stuff to make money fast!